Bad credit rating

-A commercial mortgage is any loan secured on property which is not your residence.
-Buy to let mortgages are a special type of high volume commercial mortgage which is packaged for a volume market.
+A commercial mortgage is a loan secured on a commercial property which is not your residence.

-The benefits of taking out a commercial mortgage
+Here are the benefits and downsides of taking out a commercial mortgage:

 The interest on your commercial mortgage is tax-deductible

-If your property increases in value, your capital could also see an increase
+If your property increases in value, your capital could also increase

 You’ll be able to rent out the property to generate extra income